-In order to be eligible to graduate from NMSBVI, all Academic and Career path students must have successfully completed either a cottage or apartment (as deemed appropriate) living experience their senior year.
+In order to be eligible to graduate from NMSBVI, all Academic and Career option students must have successfully completed either a cottage or apartment (as deemed appropriate) living experience their senior year.

-Braille instruction is available as an elective or a communication skills credit at NMSBVI and has been approved by the Board of Regents for high school credit.
+Braille instruction is available as an elective or a communication skills credit at NMSBVI and has been approved by the Board of Regents and the New Mexico Department of Education for high school credit.
 All students attending NMSBVI will have a current Learning Media Assessment.
 The Braille addendum will be discussed at each student's IEP meeting to determine the need for instruction and use of Braille.
 If the student's eye condition is degenerative and the student has the cognitive and tactual ability to become a Braille reader, Braille instruction will be a priority.

-In order to obtain maximum benefit and skill mastery from the program, students may choose to spend from 4 to 6 years to complete their high school studies.
+In order to obtain maximum benefit and skill mastery from the program, students may choose to spend from four (4) to six (6) years to complete their high school studies.